-The west is loaded with great bear hunts but Idaho is hands down one of the best.
+Among all the spring black bear hunting opportunities in North America, Idaho offers one of the best.
 Many other states do not allow spring black bear hunting with hounds or bait.
 Idaho offers both.
-The state has healthy black bear populations with some excellent color phase bears.
-If you’ve always dreamed of hunting alongside skilled houdsman for mature bears in various color phases, these Idaho spring hunts are a perfect fit.
+And the state has healthy black bear populations.
+If you’ve wanted to try hunting alongside skilled houndsman for color phase bears, these Idaho spring hunts are a perfect fit.

 How a Hound Hunt Works

-Watching experienced hounds on a trail is simply exhilarating.
-In Idaho, black bears cover large areas of thick timber and dense vegetation where they are exceptionally difficult to locate.
+Hunting over hounds is a unique experience.
+The dogs are exceptional at tracking and treeing bears in the woods.
 On a hound hunt, we hunt in the mornings starting from the truck.
-We drive until the hounds catch a scent of a bear.
+You and your guide will drive until the hounds catch a scent of a bear.
 This scent can be hours old or perhaps the bear just crossed the road.
 We will let a hound go to see if it can “start” or point the direction of the bear.
 If it does, we will release the other hounds to join the first dog.

 We will then follow the dogs as closely as possible.
 Show up in good physical condition because the bear and dogs are liable to cover a great distance and difficult terrain before the bear scrambles up a tree.
-If it is a mature bear and the hunter wants to harvest, this is the time.
+Hunters should prepare to do some walking to stay with the dogs.

 The first step involves booking your hunt with Table Mountain Outfitters to lock down the dates.
 These hunts take place in May and June.
 Please contact us for the latest openings and availability.